sjkummer/janus-gateway-js/README.md

 Tests are located under `test/` directory.
 To run them use `npm test`.

 ### Unit
 These tests are located under `test/unit/`.
-To run them use `node_modules/mocha/bin/mocha`.
+To run them use `$(npm bin)/mocha`.

 ### Integration
 These tests are located under `test/integration/`.
-To run them use `node_modules/karma/bin/karma start test/karma.conf.js`.
+To run them use `$(npm bin)/karma start test/karma.conf.js`.
 There is a requirement to have a Chrome/Chromium no less than 51 version.

 ## Release
  - update package.json with a new version